SonghaiFan/narrative_subway/README.md

 There is a limit of 20 messages per session to manage API usage.
 The remaining message count is displayed in the chat interface.

+## Environment Variables

+This application requires the following environment variables:

+### OpenAI API Key

+The application uses OpenAI's API for the AI chat functionality.
+You need to set up the `OPENAI_API_KEY` environment variable:

+1. For local development:

+   - Create a `.env.local` file in the root directory
+   - Add your OpenAI API key: `OPENAI_API_KEY=your_api_key_here`

+2. For Vercel deployment:
+   - Go to your Vercel project dashboard
+   - Navigate to "Settings" > "Environment Variables"
+   - Add a new environment variable with the name `OPENAI_API_KEY` and your API key as the value
+   - Redeploy your application

+Without this environment variable, the AI chat functionality will not work.

+## Deployment

+This application is designed to be deployed on Vercel.
+Make sure to set up the required environment variables in your Vercel project settings before deploying.

 ```bash
 npm run dev     # Start development server
 npm run build   # Build for production